The Consular Corps of Cusco was set up in 2008 as an unregistered, non-profit association with no political, religious or racial aims or distinctions.

 Currently, the Honorary Consul of Germany holds the position of chairperson and dean of the Cusco Consular Corps.

-Representations of the following embassies can be found in Cusco: the Austrian consulate, the Belgian consulate, the Bolivian consulate, the Brazilian consulate, the Finnish consulate, the French consulate, the German consulate, the Dutch consulate, the Portuguese consulate, the Spanish consulate, the Swiss consulate, the British consulate, and the North American consulate.
+Representations of the following embassies can be found in Cusco: the Austrian consulate, the Belgian consulate, the Bolivian consulate, the Brazilian consulate, the Finnish consulate, the French consulate, the German consulate, the Dutch consulate, the Portuguese consulate, the Spanish consulate, the Italian consulate, the Israeli consulate, the Swiss consulate, the British consulate, and the North American consulate, the Mexican consulate and the Australian consulate.

 All of these consulates in Cusco offer their help in case of emergency.
 Some provide passports for the respective European country as well.